krakend/krakend-documentation/logging/logstash.md

   community_current:
     parent: "090 Logging"
 ---
-If you want to log using the Logstash standard via stdout, you have to add the `krakend-logstash` integration in the root level of your `krakend.json`, inside the `extra_config` section. **The `gologging` needs to be enabled too**.
+The [Logstash](https://www.elastic.co/es/logstash/) integration prints **KrakenD logs in JSON format** to ingest them and process them later.
+If you want to log using the Logstash standard via stdout, you need to add the `telemetry/logging` integration as a dependency.

-For instance:
+## Configuration
+The configuration you need to enable logstash is:

+{{< highlight json >}}
+{
+    "version": 3,
     "extra_config": {
         "telemetry/logstash": {
             "enabled": true
-      }
+        },
         "telemetry/logging": {
             "level": "INFO",
             "prefix": "[KRAKEND]",
             "syslog": false,
             "stdout": true,
             "format": "logstash"
         }
     }
+}
+{{< /highlight >}}